Teepee78/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2. 2-hellofile displays the content of /etc/passwd
 3. 3-twofiles displays the content of two files
 4. 4-lastlines Display the last 10 lines of /etc/passwd
+5. 5-firstlines DIsplay the first 10 lines of /etc/passwd
+6. 6-third_line displays the third line of the file iacta